DjangoGirls/tutorial/html/README.md

 See how your website looks now: http://127.0.0.1:8000/

+> If you still have an error `TemplateDoesNotExists`, try to restart your server.
+Go into command line, stop the reserver by pressing Ctrl+C (Control and C buttons together) and start it again by running a `python manage.py runserver` command.

 ![Figure 11.1](images/step1.png)

 No error anymore!
 Congratulations :) However, your website isn't actually publishing anything except an empty page, because your template is empty too.
 We need to fix that.